Ochakov campaign (1528)

 Wyprawa na Oczaków) was a major military expedition carried out by the Polish-Cossack forces of Ostap Dashkevych and Przecław Lanckoroński against the Crimean-Ottoman forces that took place in the end of 1528.

 A 1,200-strong Cossack-Polish unit defeated the Tatars near Ochakov and took a large loot.

 Background

 First major Cossack campaign against Ochakov took place in 1493, when Bohdan Glynsky sacked the city.
 Raids on the city were repeated in 1523 and 1527.
 In 1528, a small Tatar invaded devastated Podolia but was defeated by the Polish forces near Kamianets.

 Campaign

 In the end of 1528, Dashkevych and Lanckoroński started gathering people for their future campaign.
 They managed to gather a 1,200-strong army that consisted primarily of pospolite ruszenie and the Zaporozhian Cossacks.
 Hrushevskyi mentions the participation of Vinnytsia and Bratslav wicestarostas in the raid.
-They set off from Ukraine, invaded the Ottoman territory, looted the outskirts of Ochakov and captured 500 horses and 30,000 sheeps from the Tatars.
+They set off from Ukraine, invaded the Ottoman territory, looted the outskirts of Ochakov and captured 500 horses and 30,000 sheep from the Tatars.
 The Tatars tried to repel this invasion and fought three battles with the Polish-Cossack forces but were defeated in all of them.
 After these victories, the Allies withdrew to Ukraine.